yaskovdev/blog/_posts/2018-04-30-there-are-no-bad-developers-there-are-bad-architects.md

+---
+layout: post
+title:  "There Are No Bad Developers, There Are Bad Architects"
+date:   2018-04-30 11:00:00 +0300
+image: /assets/placeholder.png
+categories: development testing
+comments: true
+---

-This happened when I was supporting deployment of a huge enterprise system of a bank.
+This happened long time ago when I was supporting production deployment of a big enterprise system of a bank.

 The deployment was not automated.
-Special people with access were doing the necessary changes.
-I, as a developer, was telling them in details what to do.
-Why I was not allowed to do it directly is a different story.
-Probably it was due to stupidness security reasons.
+Special people with production access were doing necessary changes.
+I, as a developer, was telling them via Skype what to do.
+The people were not familiar with the system.
+They were not developers even.
+Due to such an approach the deployment usually took very long time.
+It was already late evening when this happened.

-The Jenkins job that deployed a component became red.
-I started to dig into it and realized that the unit tests failed.
-That was quite a surprise, because nobody touched the component for a month and all the previous builds were green.
+Suddenly, a Jenkins job that was doing a deployment of a component became red.
+That was an unpleasant surprise as the component was the last one in the long list of components.
+I opened the log and found ouy that the unit tests failed.
+They expected 20 € as a price of an insurance, but the actual price was 25 €.
+That was really weird: nobody touched the component for a month and all the previous builds were green.

+Frankly, the first idea that came to my mind was to ignore unit tests and continue deployment.
+After all, that's how developers usually deal with failing unit tests, don't they?
+However, given a criticality of this component, that was not a good idea.
+The component was responsible for calculation of insurances prices.
+People can forgive broker UI layout.
+But they never forgive any issues with their money.
+So I had only one choice: to fix the test as soon as possible.
+I started to dig into the error.

-OK, the code didn’t change.
-This means that the service takes some data (probably some price coefficients) from the outside (that can be either another service or a database).
+OK, I thought, the code of the service didn’t change.
+This means that the service was taking some data (probably some price coefficients) from the outside (that can be either another service or a database) and the unit tests were written in a wrong way, i.e., they relied on the data from the outer world.

 But after spending quite